-Joseph ("Joe") Blades was born on 29 August 1961 in Halifax, Nova Scotia.
-He was a poet as well as the president of Broken Jaw Press, a publishing company located in Fredericton, New Brunswick.
+Joseph ("Joe") Blades was born on 29 August 1961 in Halifax, Nova Scotia, and died on 22 April 2020 in Fredericton, New Brunswick.
+He was a poet as well as the president of Broken Jaw Press, a publishing company located in Fredericton.
 He started the company in 1984 when he was living in Banff, Alberta.
 Its authors under imprint are from around the world.

-Late in 1964, he moved from Elmsdale to Dartmouth, Nova Scotia with his parents, Wendell and Phyllis (Pieroway) Blades.
+Late in 1964, Blades moved from Elmsdale to Dartmouth, NS with his parents, Wendell and Phyllis (Pieroway) Blades.
 His mother is the author of Memories of Sandy Point, St. George’s Bay, Newfoundland (2003).
 He graduated from Prince Andrew High School in 1979.

-Blades moved to Banff, Alberta to work in 1981.
-In 1984 he began his studies at the Nova Scotia College of Art and Design and in the summer of 1985 he attended the Banff Centre for the Arts Writing Program.
+After a brief residency in Banff, Alberta, he began his studies in 1984 at the Nova Scotia College of Art and Design, later attending the Banff Centre for the Arts Writing Program in the summer of 1985.

 Blades had always preferred writing workshops to the more formal post-secondary education courses that teach writing.
 Among his influences, he cited Milton Acorn and Maria Jacobs as being important.
-Blades' first public reading was in 1980 in Toronto.
-His first public reading in Fredericton, New Brunswick was in July 1988.
-Before attending the Maritime Writers’ Workshop in 1988, he graduated from the Nova Scotia College of Art and Design (NSCAD) in Halifax, where he obtained a Bachelor of Fine Arts degree with a Studio Major in Intermedia.
+Shy by nature, Blades' first public reading was in 1980 in Toronto followed soon after by many such occasions.
+Just before attending the Maritime Writers’ Workshop in 1988, he graduated from the Nova Scotia College of Art and Design (NSCAD) in Halifax, where he obtained a Bachelor of Fine Arts degree with a Studio Major in Intermedia.

-In 2004 Blades took part in a Book Publishing Immersion workshop at Simon Fraser University.
-In 2006, he taught at the University of East Sarajevo, in Pale, Bosnia and Herzegovina, for four months.
+In 2004, always on the move, he took part in a Book Publishing Immersion workshop at Simon Fraser University, soon bringing those skills to the University of East Sarajevo, in Pale, Bosnia and Herzegovina.
 In 2008, he received a certificate in Film and Television through the New Brunswick Filmmakers' Co-Operative.

-In 2012, Blades lived in Fredericton, New Brunswick, where he earned his Masters in Education at the University of New Brunswick.
-Up until his death on 22 April 2020 he continued to run Broken Jaw Press, publishing new titles every year.
+In 2012, Blades moved back to Fredericton, where he earned his Masters in Education at the University of New Brunswick.
+Up until his death in April 2020 he continued to run Broken Jaw Press, publishing new titles every year.

-Also a radio show host, Blades had won awards for his radio programme on CHSR 97.9 FM, and he won honourable mentions at many of the workshops that he had attended over the years.
+Also a radio show host, Blades won awards for his radio program on CHSR 97.9 FM, and he won honourable mentions at many of the workshops that he attended over the years.

 Karla Dunfield, Winter 2009